LaunchCode-Education-Archived/thinkcspy_assignments/crypto/README.md

 ## Setup

-For this assignment, your folder will look a little different from the previous exercises.
+Your folder for this assignment will look a little different from the previous exercises.
 Inside this directory are three Python files that replace the usual ``solution.py`` file: ``caesar.py``, ``vigenere.py``, ``helpers.py``.
 In Part 1, you'll add code to the ``caesar.py`` file.
 In Part 2, you'll add code to the ``vigenere.py`` file.
 And in Part 3, you'll add code to the ``helpers.py`` file.
 You can run the unit tests for this assignment with the ``pytest`` command at any time in this process.
 And by looking at either the ``test_caesar.py`` or ``test_vigenere.py`` file after you get the terminal message on which tests failed, you can see exactly which functions were being tested in each unit test, and therefore determine where your code needs to be corrected.

 > **Note:** You will not pass all unit tests until you have finished Part 2.
 But you should wait to run ``pytest --html=report.html`` until you have completed Part 3.
 At that point, if you pass all the tests, you can push your repo to GitHub with the new, complete, ``report.html``.